oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 [containment navigation properties](#ContainmentNavigationProperty)
-leading back to the property's declaring type, then at least one property in this chain MUST be nullable or collection-valued, otherwise instances of the declaring type would have infinite depth.
+leading back to the property's declaring type, then at least one property in this chain MUST be nullable or collection-valued, otherwise instances of the declaring type would have infinite size.

 A collection-valued property MAY be annotated with the [`Core.Ordered`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Ordered)